 He nods towards an exterior door on the front wall of the garage.
 “Let’s have a look at where we are and then we better head back.”

-There’s daylight coming through the window.
+There’s daylight coming through a window.
 It’s next to the exterior door alongside one of the auto bays.
 They walk towards the door and Cardoza opens it.
 He steps through the passage and smiles.
 “Nogales, Mexico.
 Just like I pictured it.”

-Rory speaks up: “I’m picking up multiple KTs now.
+Rory speaks up.
+“I’m picking up multiple KTs now.
 They’re in the building across the street, calibrating laser weapons pointed in our direction.”